AvramRobert/nemesis/docs/api.md

 ### Reducing

-Any `JsonT` can be reduced over shallowly for both JSON objects and JSON arrays.
+Any `JsonT` can be reduced shallowly for both JSON objects and JSON arrays.

 #### Objects

-Object reduction occurs at the upper-most entry level and doesn't recursively traverse down the structure.
+Object reduction occurs at the upper-most level of entries and doesn't recursively traverse down the structure.

-For tree-wise traversal, please take a look [here](api.md#traversing)
+For tree-wise traversal, please take a look [here](api.md#traversing).

 The reducing function receives the intermediate result, the entry's key and its value as a `JsonT`.